 Nigella, Emeril, Padma, Julia, Rachel, Wolfgang I could go on and on, the list is long–each of you as successful, unique and accomplished as the next.

-Agriculture, Technology, Engineering, Processing, Food Safety, Research, Food Science, Retail, Foodservice, Food Law—there are so many options within all these sectors—Butcher, Baker, Cheese Maker!
+Agriculture, Technology, Engineering, Processing, Food Safety, Research, Food Science, Retail, Food Service, Food Law, Food Policy, Auditing—there are so many options within all these sectors—Butcher, Baker, Beer Brewing, Cheese Maker!

 We need you!